onyiny-ang/multi-cluster-use-cases/docs/consistent-deployment-specific-clusters.md

 # Statically Distribute an Application Consistently across Specific Clusters using the FCP

-The simplest way to set up this use case is using kubefed with kubernetes version 1.5 or newer and kubefed version 1.6 or newer.
-Kubefed automates the process of statically distributing an application consistently across specific clusters.
-This set up ensures that an application (a namespace and its contents) is deployed on each cluster that we indicate for deployment under the FCP and that the FCP will then guarantee that the deployment happens in a manner consistent with the declared intent.
-The deployment is "consistent" in that the namespace and all its API objects and the amount of replicas are the same across each of the specified clusters.
+This set up ensures that an application (a namespace and its contents) is deployed on specific clusters under the FCP "consistently" in that the namespace and all its API objects and the amount of replicas are the same across each of the specified clusters.

 Assuming you have your kubernetes cluster running and federation control plane set up with each of your clusters joined to it already: